donavon/use-visibility-change/README.md

 🕐 Know how long the user has been away from your page.

-🕑 `saveCallback` called when the user changes tabs, closes the current tab, or minimizes the browser.
+🕑 `onHide` called when the user changes tabs, closes the current tab, or minimizes the browser.

-🕒 `restoreCallback` when the page is once again visible to the user (passing the `lastSeenDate`).
+🕒 `onShow` when the page is once again visible to the user (passing the `lastSeenDate`).

 🕓 Persists `lastSeenDate` to `localStorage`.